jimarlow/CVTConceptMapVisualEditor/README.md

 ## Contact

-For questions or feedback, please contact [your-email@example.com].
+For questions or feedback, please contact via GitHub.